 This area of scenic beauty makes for a highly enjoyable day trip.
-Frankly, its very refreshing to be able to hike around an area of "natural" beauty in Japan and see nary a power pole, convenience store or concrete retaining wall.
+Frankly, it is very refreshing to be able to hike around an area of natural beauty in Japan and see nary a power pole, convenience store or concrete retaining wall.

 Read More: Akiyoshi Cave

 The area's interesting geology has its roots in the Paleozoic Era (543 to 248 million years ago).
 Three hundred million years ago, the plateau was a large coral reef.
 Fossils from Fusuline, Coral, Brachiopod, Bryozoons and Calcaleous algae are abundant in Akiyoshi Plateau's limestone rock.
 Today, the plateau is well above sea level and is famous for its lush pampas grass landscape which is spotted with grey limestone boulders.